mlool/workday-calendar-extension/README.md

 6. Calendars can be exported and imported to/from JSON by going to `Settings` and then `Export/Import`
 7. Calendars can also be exported to `.ics` for Google and Apple calendats using `Export to External Calendar`

 ## Feature Requests
 We value your input!
 If you have any feature requests, please create an issue.
 Before doing so, kindly check to ensure there are no duplicates.

 ## Collaborators
 We welcome new collaborators!
-To set up the development environment follow the following steps:
+To set up the development environment, follow the instructions in the following sections.

+## Building manually for Chrome

-1. Clone the repository:
+1. Clone the repo
    ```bash
    git clone <repository_url>
    ```